multivacplatform/multivac-fakenews/README.md

 ## Data

+#### FakeNews:
-### FakeNews: Over 5000 hoax URLS constructed [by Decodex](http://www.lemonde.fr/verification/)
+* Over 5000 hoax URLS constructed [by Decodex](http://www.lemonde.fr/verification/)
+#### ML/Deep learning:
-### Embedding: 100-dimensional pre-trained GloVe embeddings of 400k words which trained on a 2014 dump of English Wikipedia.
+* Embedding: 100-dimensional pre-trained GloVe embeddings of 400k words which trained on a 2014 dump of English Wikipedia.

 ## Code of Conduct